Geometrical Aspects of the Hamiltonization Problem of Dynamical Systems: Introduction

 We also present various results on the hamiltonization problem where orientability is no longer required.
 Instead, we aim for decomposable Poisson structures.
-More precisely, we state conditions under which a given vector field $X$ with first integral $h$ on a manifold $M$ is hamiltonizable by a Poisson structure of the form \ec{\pi = Y \wedge X}, for some vector field $Y$ on $M$.
-In particular, Theorem \ref{teo:NormalSection} recovers the results of \cite{AHA-06} for the case when the first integral $h$ is regular.
-We also present geometric setups in which Theorem \ref{teo:NormalSection} is applicable: in Theorem \ref{teo:TrInvM} we have shown that a vector field is hamiltonizable under suitable conditions involving transversally invariant Riemannian metrics.
-At the same time, we apply Theorem \ref{teo:TrInvM} to the case of proper actions of 1--dimensional Lie groups.
-It turns out that if the infinitesimal generator is complete, then it is hamiltonizable if and only if the orbit space is not compact (Proposition \ref{prop:ProperHam}).
-Moreover, in Proposition \ref{prop:InfHam} we adapt Theorem \ref{teo:TrInvM} to obtain a hamiltonization criteria for infinitesimal generators of proper actions of general Lie groups.
+More precisely, in Theorem~\ref{teo:NormalSection}, we state necessary and sufficient conditions under which a given vector field $X$ on a~manifold~$M$ is hamiltonizable by a Poisson structure of the form $\pi = Y \wedge X$, for some vector field~$Y$ on~$M$.
+In particular, we recover the results of \cite{AHA-06,Hojman-96}, where $X$ must admit a regular first integral.
+Moreover, following~\cite{LPS-12}, we present in Theorem \ref{teo:DiverInt} a hamiltonization criteria for vector fields admitting an infinitesimal symmetry and an invariant volume form.
+On the other hand, in Theorem \ref{teo:RegFol} we show that a vector field is hamiltonizable if it admits a first integral and a suitable 2-dimensional foliation.
+This is a generalization of~\cite[Theorem~2]{FGS-05}, where a similar result is proven for the case of nowhere vanishing vector fields with periodic flow.
+We also present geometric settings in which Theorem~\ref{teo:NormalSection} is applicable: in Theorem~\ref{teo:TrInvM} we show that a vector field is hamiltonizable under suitable conditions involving transversally invariant Riemannian metrics, and in Theorems~\ref{teo:HorInv} and \ref{teo:VertHam} we give hamiltonization criteria for vector fields tangent to the fibers of a submersion.
+These approaches allowed us to derive Theorem~\ref{teo:Periodic}, where we have shown that the positive answer to the hamiltonization problem for nowhere vanishing vector fields with periodic flow is given by a~topological condition: the non-compacity of the manifold.
+Also, we have derived a hamiltonization criteria for vector fields inducing a proper $\mathbb{R}$-action: such a vector field is hamiltonizable if and only if its orbit space is not compact (Theorem~\ref{teo:ProperHam}).
+Moreover, in Propositions~\ref{prop:InfHam} and~\ref{prop:InfHam2} we have applied Theorem~\ref{teo:TrInvM} to obtain a hamiltonization criteria for infinitesimal generators of proper actions of general Lie groups.\looseness=-1

+We note that the Poisson structures in Sections~\ref{sec:Hamiltonization problem on orientable manifolds} and~\ref{sec:HamGood} are of rank at most two.
+This class of Poisson structures have properties that are generally not true for those of higher rank, and that helped us to derive the results of these two sections: they are conformal invariant, are in correspondence to orientable 2-dimensional foliations and are multiple of their nowhere vanishing Hamiltonian vector fields.
+Moreover, the set of singular points of such structures admits a simple description.